Skip to Content

 Fifth wheels are taller than travel trailers.
 The extra height means you need to be careful when driving under overpasses.
 You need to keep an eye out for low clearance signs while driving.
 You also need to be careful when approaching low-hanging tree branches.

 Travel trailers are shorter.
-With a travel trailer, you don’t have to worry as much about overpasses and low-hanging tree branches.
-You still have to keep an eye out.
+With a travel trailer, you don’t have to worry as much about height restrictions.

 There are some places you simply can’t drive with an RV.
 For example, you can’t drive through parking garages or through drive-thrus.